bruno-fs/genial/README.rst

 Instalation instructions
 ------------------------

-for a systemwide instalation on ubuntu, you can simply do:
+for a systemwide instalation on ubuntu:

 .. code-block:: bash